Gunpowder-MC/Gunpowder/README.md

     - Allows a player's walking and flying speed to be changed
 - /tps
     - Prints the server's current tick rate in ticks per second
+- /workbench
+    - Opens a crafting table
+- /enderchest
+    - Opens your ender chest
+- /trash
+    - Opens a trash can
 </details>

 ## License